- 320g pack puff pastry

 - 1 tsp herbes de Provence, or chopped herb from the garden

-- 2 small courgette, cut into thin rounds
+- 2 small courgettes, cut into thin rounds

-- 5 tomato (not too big), thinly sliced
+- 5 tomatoes (not too big), thinly sliced

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…